 - Our business team members at the front desk wear masks at all times.

 - All uniforms and PPE are laundered on-site at our office.

 - We use disinfecting procedures in addition to the universal hygiene precautions and sterilization standards that we have always had in our practice.
 Surfaces in the clinical areas have been treated with a special mechanical disrupting agent that kills viruses once it touches that surface.

 - Our office now has three medical-grade HEPA filters that filter the air: one in the reception area and two in the back clinical areas.

 - We use extraoral suction units (placed close to the dental chair) in our treatment rooms to capture the aerosols created during treatment.

 - We also use new disposable leaf-shaped high-volume continuous suction devices for hygiene patients to isolate secretions during treatment and minimize aerosol creation.

-If you have any questions about our practices for COVID-19 in Cortez, Colorado, call our office at 970-565-9569 to learn more and schedule a visit with our dentist, Dr. Howard H. Pack.
+- If you have any questions about our practices for COVID-19 in Cortez, Colorado, call our office at 970-565-9569 to learn more and schedule a visit with our dentist, Dr. Kevin Schade.